 Probably the best thing about mirrors and mirrored surfaces is that they will always find a way to be both functional and beautiful.
 Have fun with different sizes, types and placements of mirrors in your space!

 PS – This topic was a Tuesdays @ 2 session!
-You can watch the full video here:
+Watch the full video: